-- If the wheel rim has been damaged. - In outside temperatures below -20°C (-4°F). - In the event of cuts or perforations in the tyre greater than 4 mm. - If you have been driving with very low pressure or a completely flat tyre. - If the sealant bottle has passed its use by date.
+- If the wheel rim has been damaged. - In outside temperatures below -20°C [-4°F]. - In the event of cuts or perforations in the tyre greater than 4 mm. - If you have been driving with very low pressure or a completely flat tyre. - If the sealant bottle has passed its use by date. - Combined with anti-puncture tyres.
+Antipuncture tyres are identified with the "Seal" marking on their outer side.